foxiepaws/goattrk2/readme.txt

    table left side.
 Naturally, this means that very high portamento speeds (>=
    $8000) or vibrato speeds (>= $80) become unavailable, but these should not be very useful anyway.

+12. From v2.68 onwards, SID write order has been tweaked for better stability regarding badlines.
+This has the consequence, however, that notes with attack 0 & release 1 may ADSR-bug.
+In this case, try hardrestart attack parameter $F for alternative SID register write order.

 1.2 Compatibility with v1.xx
 ----------------------------